chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ### Chef Automate with External ElasticSearch

-To upgrade Chef Automate with external elasticsearch, follow the steps given below:
+To upgrade Chef Automate with external Elasticsearch, follow the steps given below:

 **Upgrade Chef Automate from version 3.0.49 to 4.0.x**